djgroen/FabSim3/INSTALL.md

 3. FabSim contains a trial LAMMPS configuration, so there's no need to download that.
 4. (first time use only) Create the required FabSim directory using the following command: `fab localhost setup_fabric_dirs`.
 5. Run the LAMMPS test data set using: `fab localhost lammps:lammps_lj_liquid,cores=1,wall_time=1:00:0`.
-6. You can find the output of your job in the results directory.
+6. Run `fab localhost fetch_results` to copy the output of your job in the results directory.
 By default this will be a subdirectory in `~/FabSim/results`.

 ### FabBioMD testing is currently unavailable in the core FabSim3, as we are refactoring this module.